oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 the value of `name` MUST contain version ranges.
 The value of MUST obey to exactly one of the following options:

-+ Version Range Specifier (vers)
++ VErsion Range Specifier (VERS)

   #quote(block: true)[
-  vers is an ongoing community effort to address the problem of version ranges.
+  VERS is an ongoing community effort to address the problem of version ranges.
 Its draft specification is available at
   \[#link(<VERS>)[VERS]\].
   ]

-  vers MUST be used in its canonical form.
-To convey the term "all versions", the special string `vers:all/*` MUST be used.
+  VERS SHALL be used in its canonical form.
+To convey the term "all versions", the special string `vers:all/*` SHALL be used.

   #quote(block: true)[
-  According to the interpretation used here, the canonical form requires that the vers is normalized.
+  According to the interpretation used here, the canonical form requires that the VERS is normalized.
   ]

   #emph[Examples 1 (for `name` when using `product_version_range` with